OpenBB-finance/OpenBB/website/content/terminal/reference/etf/overview.md

 ---
 title: overview
-description: The page provides a detailed overview of selected ETFs including information on assets, NAV, expense ratio, PE ratio, outstanding shares, dividends, yield, trading volume, opening and closing prices, 52-week highs and lows, beta coefficient and the number of holdings.
+description: "The page provides a detailed overview of selected ETFs including information" on assets, NAV, expense ratio, PE ratio, outstanding shares, dividends, yield, trading volume, opening and closing prices, 52-week highs and lows, beta coefficient and the number of holdings.